mongodb/atlas-sdk-go/docs/docs/AlertConfigurationsApi.md

 ## CreateAlertConfiguration

-> AlertConfigViewForNdsGroup CreateAlertConfiguration(ctx, groupId, alertConfigViewForNdsGroup AlertConfigViewForNdsGroup).Execute()
+> GroupAlertsConfig CreateAlertConfiguration(ctx, groupId, groupAlertsConfig GroupAlertsConfig).Execute()

 Create One Alert Configuration in One Project